Florida Building Contractor

 - How to register for the exam(s)

-- The 4 segments of test-taking techniques + bonus video
+- The 6 segments of test-taking techniques - as in the DIY

 - List of required reference books for your exam and when they update

-- 3 Practice Exams with Over 200 Questions and Answers
+- 3 Practice Exams with over 200 questions, answers page numbers & solutions

-- 1-year access to online course (discounts if you need to renew)
+- 1-year access to online course and a live instructor (discounts on extensions)

-- You will receive a discount code inside the course for $99.99 if you want to upgrade to the Full $299.99 Home Study Course (Contract Administration and Project Management - includes tab and highlight locations for your books).
+- You will receive a discount code inside the course for $99.99 if you want to upgrade to the Full $299.99 Home Study Course.

 Over the years, We have created the proven process of passing any open book contractor exam.
 With the Blended Format, we mix online basic instruction with face-to-face instruction to obtain the perfect mix for EVERY type of student who is attempting to obtain a contractor's license.
 The ability to be able to get an instructor on the phone when you need them is the huge advantage to ensure that you give yourself the best chance of passing the exam the first time.